rishisareen/rishisareen.github.io/blog/_posts/2025-09-11-Supplements.md

 Just like with caffeine, test your strategy in training so you’re not guessing on race day.

+### Creatine

+Creatine is one of the most studied supplements out there, both for the impact and long term safety.
+It’s mainly known for helping sprinters and weightlifters because it gives extra energy for short, hard efforts.
+For endurance athletes, it’s not a game changer for long races, but it can still help with strength training, sprints, and recovery during tough training blocks.

+One thing to know is that creatine can make your muscles hold a bit more water.
+That can show up as a small weight gain.
+Some athletes don’t mind, others find it uncomfortable in hot races.

+**How to Take It**
+ A simple dose is 3–5 grams per day.
+No need for fancy loading.
+Just take it daily and your muscles will fill up over time.
+Creatine monohydrate is the best option—it’s cheap, safe, and effective.

 ## 2. Recovery-Oriented Supplements